eric314/h-api-test/readme.txt

 Hello,

+Follow your preferred method of git cloning this repo to your local machine.
+It was written and tested on a Macbook Pro but should in theory work fine on Windows or Unix as well.

-To run this Hedgeable API test submission, ensure that the node_modules directly is *not* present.
+To run this Hedgeable API test submission, ensure that the node_modules directory is *not* present.
 $ rm -rf /node_modules

 Perform a node install of the necessary modules: